carriercomm/contracts/agreements/general.md

     1. OKF cannot guarantee perfect reliability.
     2. OKF will deliver Work that is as robust and reliable as is reasonably practical.
-    4. OKF will not be liable for:
+    3. OKF will not be liable for:
     	    1.   any loss of business, profits or any other form of purely economic loss;
-	    2.	 loss of reputation,
+	    2.	 loss of reputation
-        that arising, directly or indirectly, out of this agreement.
+        that arises, directly or indirectly, out of this agreement.
-    5. You agree that it is your responsibility to ensure that you put in place measures that make you able to operate in the event of any failure in operation of the work.
+    4. You agree that it is your responsibility to ensure that you put in place measures that make you able to operate in the event of any failure in operation of the work.
 OKF can work with you to design or implement such measures at your request for an agreed fee.
-    6. Nothing in this agreement should be read as excluding our liability for:
+    5. Nothing in this agreement should be read as excluding our liability for:
             1. Death or personal injury caused by our negligence; or
             2. Fraud or fraudulent misrepresentation.
-    7. In any event, OKF's total liability (whatever the cause of action) arising out of this agreement is limited to the lesser of:
+    6. In any event, OKF's total liability (whatever the cause of action) arising out of this agreement is limited to the lesser of:

         1. The total cost of the Work.